 Where does ASAP 2012 come from?

-ASAP 2012 is an iteration of Strengths and Aspirations, the previous strategic plan.
+ASAP 2012 is an iteration of strategic plan, the previous strategic plan.
 Although much has been accomplished during the past six years, given the many technological, economic and societal changes since that time, it was appropriate to take stock, set new goals, measure progress and plan for the next five years.

 The current plan was developed on the basis of 18 months of extensive consultation and feedback with a wide-ranging group of stakeholders including faculty, students and staff from all corners of the University community.